• Skip to primary navigation

 13. University of Providence

 The University of Providence is a private institution that was founded in 1932.
-The campus is 44 acres in size, it is located in a city, and there are 790 undergraduate students enrolled in total (fall 2020).
+The campus is 44 acres in size, located in a city, and there are 790 undergraduate students enrolled (fall 2023).

-With an acceptance percentage of 99 percent, University of Providence admissions are less selective.
+With an acceptance percentage of 99 per cent, the University of Providence admissions are less selective.
 The University of Providence accepts students with SAT scores ranging from 830 to 1010 or an ACT score between 16 and 23.

 Visit School Here